Using Groups to Succeed With Your Emergency Notification System

-- Custom – Allows you to filter and notify members of a group based on your pre-defined company settings.
+- Custom – This allows you to filter and notify members of a group based on your pre-defined company settings.
 For example, one of your enterprise applications is down for the day and everyone that has access to it needs to be alerted.

-- Integration – Gives you the ability to integrate with critical applications like building security system, panic buttons, active directory, and more.
+- Integration – Gives you the ability to integrate with critical applications like building security systems, panic buttons, active directory, and more.

 - Hierarchies – Help you to organize groups to ensure everyone receives the right message at the right time.
 Hierarchies act as parent-child relationships where you can nest a specific location underneath headquarters or you can place an incident management group under the safety department, as a couple of examples.